p-e-w/argos/README.md

 Lines containing only dashes (`---`) are *separators*.

 Lines above the first separator belong to the button itself.
-If there are multiple such lines, they are displayed in succession, each of them for 3 seconds before switching to the next.
+If there are multiple such lines, they are displayed in succession, each of them for 3 seconds before switching to the next (timeout can be configured with `timeout` attribute).
 Additionally, all button lines get a dropdown menu item, except if their `dropdown` attribute is set to `false`.

 Lines below the first separator are rendered as dropdown menu items.
 Further separators create graphical separator menu items.